MarlinFirmware/Configurations/config/examples/delta/Anycubic/Kossel/README.md

  * Auto Bed Leveling
  * Pause & Filament Change

+> [!IMPORTANT]
-**Important**: Before doing anything else after updating the firmware, go to `Configuration > Advanced Settings > Initialize EEPROM` to get rid of old configurations.
+> Before doing anything else after updating the firmware, go to `Configuration > Advanced Settings > Initialize EEPROM` to get rid of old configurations.

 Then you should execute `Configuration > Delta Calibration > Set Delta Height` and also run `Configuration > Delta Configuration > Probe Z-offset` to verify the Probe offset.